linguistician/Normalize.jl/README.md

 $ git clone https://github.com/muhadamanhuri/Normalize.jl.git
 ```

-To open Normalize.ipynb in the notebook folder, open [Julia REPL](https://julialang.org/downloads/) in the [command line](https://julialang.org/downloads/platform/), add IJulia, and use the `notebook` function.
+To open Normalize.ipynb in the notebook folder, run [Julia](https://julialang.org/downloads/) in the [command line](https://julialang.org/downloads/platform/), add IJulia, and use the `notebook` function.

 ```
 $ cd path/of/project/folder